Centre Co. woman uses LaunchBox to create her own company and product

-State College, Pa- Inventions and new products are something that carry high risk, and high reward for entrepreneurs.
+STATE COLLEGE, Pa (WTAJ) — Inventions and new products are something that carries high risk, and high reward for entrepreneurs.

 But, the Happy Valley LaunchBox (HVLB) looks to take risk out of the equation… to help those with new ideas see if they can start their own business.